DESlock+ Maintenance Mode

-Attempting to enable Maintenace Mode 3 times repeatedly with incorrect passwords will require the system is then restarted (and authentication used to boot) before further attempts can be made.
+Attempting to enable Maintenance Mode 3 times with an incorrect password, will require a system restart (and authentication used to boot) before further attempts can be made.

 When calling the command line tool from for example a batch file, the exit code for a successfull command is 0.

 Step 3.
 Leaving Maintenance Mode